johnpuddephatt/yorspace-11ty/_pages/invest.md

 ---
 layout: invest
-title: Invest
+name: Invest
-headline: Invest in fairer, more affordable housing and get a 2.5% return
+title: Invest in fairer, more affordable housing and get a 2.5% return
 subtitle: |
   Our first development at Lowfield Green in west York is creating a £475,000 ethical investment opportunity with a competitive 2.5% rate of return.